awsdocs/amazon-workdocs-dev-guide/doc_source/wd-auth-user.md

 After obtaining the access token, your application can make API calls to Amazon WorkDocs services\.

+**Important**

-A sample curl GET request to obtain the metadata of a document:
+This example shows how to use a curl GET request to obtain a document's metadata\.

 ```
 Curl "https://workdocs.us-east-1.amazonaws.com/api/v1/documents/{document-id}" -H "Accept: application/json" -H "Authentication: Bearer accesstoken"